Of Sword & Shields

 (Ohio History Connection)

 The 19th Ohio Independent Light Artillery was attached to the Army of the Kentucky, Department of the Ohio, and would fight primarily in Tennessee, in the Knoxville Campaign, and battles of Franklin and Nashville.
 According to contemporary reports, the unit was equipped with the most common artillery piece of the war, the M1857 12 pdr Gun-Howitzer, aka the “Napoleon” after it’s originator Napoleon III, then Emperor of France.
 These smooth-bore guns were made of bronze and, while not as long ranged or accurate as the latest iron-rifled cannon, were safer to use as they were based on proven technology.
-They were also popular due to their heavy, verastile firepower: these cannons fired explosive shells, solid shot, and canister (tin cans filled with iron balls which acted like shotgun shells) of roughly twelve pounds in weight and 4.62 in diameter, that could scythe through lines of charging soldiers up close or batter buildings up to half a mile away.
+They were also popular due to their heavy, versatile firepower: these cannons fired explosive shells, solid shot, and canister (tin cans filled with iron balls which acted like shotgun shells) of roughly twelve pounds in weight and 4.62 in diameter, that could scythe through lines of charging soldiers up close or batter buildings up to half a mile away.
 They were accurate enough at long range to hit the broadside of a barn, whilst rifled guns could hit a barn door.

 Original 12 pdr Napoleon on display at Statehouse, Columbus, Ohio